MovingBlocks/TempDoc/Collada-Models.md

 To use your model, use the console "spawnPrefab <prefab-name>" command.
 For example, if your prefab is named "dogC.prefab", then type "spawnPrefab MyAnimalModule:dogC"

 ## Importing Skeletal Meshes
 A collada file can also be dropped into the "assets/skeletalMesh" folder to be parsed as SkeletalMesh.
 However this support is pre-alpha and unlikely to produce a functional result at this time.
+For now you will need to convert these models into md5 format (although providing your original model and your converted md5 model would go a long way towards getting full support for Collada in place!)